 After graduating from Kailua High School in 1970, I studied music at the University of Hawaii.
 I had played the trumpet from grades 5 to 12 and had been selected to be first chair, first trumpet in the Hawaii all-state band when I was a senior in high school.
 Growing up I also learned how to play the piano, the guitar, and, of course, the ukulele.
 In 1971 I left Hawaii for California in order to study the Bible at Biola University.
 Here I am with my blind roommate from Brazil.

 We studied hard and played harder.
 I can recall the two of us playing piano duets in chapel services at Biola.
-Those were the days!
+I also played the bass guitar in a Christian band called "Joyous Creed."
+We played all original music composed by our talented lead singer.
 I graduated from Biola in 1975 with a B.A. in Biblical Studies, and then enrolled in Biola’s graduate school, Talbot School of Theology, where I majored in New Testament and Greek.
 In 1976 I was hired to teach 11 units of Greek at Biola, and I've been a Greek teacher ever since.
 I graduated from Talbot with my M.Div. in 1980 and then began doctoral studies in New Testament at the University of Basel in Switzerland, where I received my Doctor of Theology (D.Theol.) degree in 1983 under the supervision of Professor Bo Reicke.
 I later took two courses at Jerusalem University College on Mount Zion in Israel.
 I count it a great privilege to have been enabled by God to attain these degrees.
 But academic accomplishments are useless without the anointing and blessing of God.
 I earnestly pray that God's power and wisdom alone would rest on me as I seek to serve Him throughout Virginia, North Carolina, and all over the world.

 Since 1998 I have taught New Testament and Greek at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina.
 I have also had the privilege of teaching short (1-2 week) courses at Gateway Seminary, New Orleans Seminary, Lancaster Bible College, Fuller Theological Seminary, Talbot School of Theology, Simon Greenleaf University, Criswell College, The Shepherd's Seminary, the Freie Hochschule für Mission (Germany), Tyndale Theological Seminary (Holland), the Bibelschule Walzenhausen (Switzerland), the IEM Bible College (India), Chong Shin Theological Seminary (Korea), Faith Theological Seminary (Korea), Cosin Theological Seminary (Korea), the Evangelical Theological College (Ethiopia), the Meserete Kristos College (Ethiopia), and many other institutions.